Star Entertainment Group: Controversies

 In April 2024, the chair for The Star Star Entertainment Group Limited David Foster resigned from his post less than a week after giving evidence to the ongoing inquiry into the license suitability of the company's The Star Sydney property.
 Foster reportedly found his efforts increasingly frustrated by office politics and, in particular, the relationship between the company's Chief Executive Officer, Robbie Cooke, and the independent manager appointed to help implement an official state-mandated remediation plan, Nicholas Weeks.
 Foster's departure came after he told the official inquiry his company was currently unsuitable to operate a casino in New South Wales.
 There was ‘not a scenario’ in which it would be able to run the property unsupervised.
 He was additionally quizzed over a series of ‘heat of the moment’ texts with Cooke in which the pair allegedly discussed getting rid of Weeks by having shareholders launch a class-action lawsuit against the government-appointed manager.

 As of January 2025, AUSTRAC is currently calculating a fine for breaching counterterrorism and anti-money laundering laws.
 The company has deposited $150 million for the fine, and it is reported that shareholder Bruce Mathieson is refusing to pour more money into the company until a fine is agreed upon.

 On 10 February 2025, ASIC is proceeding to sue the former board of the company in the High Court of Australia for failing to keep track of money laundering.
 It already settled with and withdrew CFO Harry Theodore on misleading the National Australia Bank on its ATMs being used to funnel the money, with the penalty yet to be calculated.

+In August 2026, news media reported that a fine of $2.25 million was issued to Star Casino due to a 16 year old boy gambling and drinking alcohol.
+It is explicitly illegal for individuals under 18 years old to drink alcohol and gamble within Australia.